henninb/dotfiles/documents/router-openbsd.md

 # Spoofing protection for all interfaces.
 antispoof quick for { $internal }
 block in from no-route

+# activate spoofing protection for all interfaces
 block in quick from urpf-failed

 # Block non-routable private addresses.
 # We use the "quick" parameter here to make this rule the last.
 block in quick on $external from <martians> to any block return out quick on $external from any to <martians>

+# Allow trace route
+# pass out on $external inet proto udp from any to any port 33433 >< 33626 keep state

 # Always block DNS queries not addressed to our DNS server.
 # block return in quick on $internal proto { udp tcp } to ! $internal port { 53 853 }